heritage arts glass project

 Painting Acrylic

-Painting Expressively
+Painting Pastels

 Painting Watercolor

 Suitable for all levels of expertise.
 We will discuss watercolor materials, painting procedures and techniques while producing fabulous pieces in this medium.
 Multiple sections offered.
 Class meets in Room 104.
-Instructor: Terry Harrison.
+Instructor Terry Harrison.

 Painting Realist